MosesSupposes/Purescript-By-Example/text/chapter9.md

  1. (Easy) Try changing the various numerical constants in the code, to understand their effect on the rendered system.
  1. (Medium) Break the `lsystem` function into two smaller functions.
 The first should build the final sentence using repeated application of `concatMap`, and the second should use `foldM` to interpret the result.
  1. (Medium) Add a drop shadow to the filled shape, by using the `setShadowOffsetX`, `setShadowOffsetY`, `setShadowBlur` and `setShadowColor` actions. _Hint_: use PSCi to find the types of these functions.
  1. (Medium) The angle of the corners is currently a constant (`tau/6`).
-Instead, it can be moved into the `Alphabet` data type, which allows it to be changed by the production rules:
+Instead, it can be moved into the `Letter` data type, which allows it to be changed by the production rules:

      ```haskell
      type Angle = Number

-     data Alphabet = L Angle | R Angle | F
+     data Letter = L Angle | R Angle | F
      ```

      How can this new information be used in the production rules to create interesting shapes?